-The goal of the 50 hour clinical experience is to apply and implement at the advanced level, the advanced health assessment skills and knowledge from their NUR-643E course.
-It is essential to understand the content and skill required in the Advanced Health Assessment at this higher level.
-As a future master's-prepared nurse you are expected to address the changing and expanding educational needs of the nursing profession.
+The goal of the 50-hour direct care clinical experience is to apply and implement at the master's level, the knowledge from each of the previous "3P courses" taken in the MSN-Ed program: Advanced Pathophysiology and Pharmacology (NUR-641E), and Advanced (physical) Health Assessment (NUR-643E).
+It is essential to understand these concepts to demonstrate the combined skills required in the Advanced Health Assessment course.
+As a future master's-prepared nurse you are expected to address the changing and expanding health and education needs of various patient populations.
 By understanding and demonstrating the advanced health assessment skill, you are better prepared to meet these expectations at the master's level.